Schrems and the future of EU-US data transfers (or lack thereof…)

 [Yes, unfortunately, we need one section for this…]

-- Article whereby former General Counsel of the NSA, Stewart Baker, shows us he really does not get what happened but clearly is pissed about it: How Can the U.S. Respond to Schrems II?
+- Article whereby former General Counsel of the NSA, Stewart Baker, demonstrates he may not get what really happened but clearly is upset about it: How Can the U.S. Respond to Schrems II?
 Written for Lawfair and published July 21, 2020, 8:11 AM.